vaadin/whereabouts/README.md

 ## ⚠️ Advanced Reference Architecture - Not for Beginners

-This is a **production-grade reference architecture** demonstrating advanced patterns for building enterprise Vaadin applications.
+This **aims to become a production-grade reference architecture** demonstrating advanced patterns for building enterprise Vaadin applications.
 It assumes significant experience with:

 - Java and Spring Boot